akekic/covid-vaccine-evaluation/README.md

 jupytext notebooks/*.py --to .ipynb jupytext data_preprocessing/*.py --to .ipynb
 ```

-The entire installation process can take up to 2 hours, mostly depending on how fast the data can be downloaded.

 The `requirements.txt` file contains all the required packages without pinned versions.
 One tested set of versions is (including requirements of the submodule):